-Get out on the streets of Arkham faster and wrap your investigations up with ease using our Arkham Altar crate compatible with Arkham Horror from Fantasy Flight Games.
+Get out on the streets of Arkham faster and wrap your investigations up with ease using our Arkham Altar crate compatible with the 2nd Edition of Arkham Horror from Fantasy Flight Games.
 This crate is designed to store all of your tokens, markers, cards, and more within a premium wooden crate engraved with thematic art.
 Includes 23 large card section dividers and 20 small card section dividers.

 It's already a madhouse in Arkham and it's getting worse by the minute, spare your flagging psyche the added stress of sorting through game elements and save what little precious time is left with this crate from The Broken Token!